-The latest press releases, updates, and media coverage about Bottomline, our customers, and our partners.
+The latest press releases, updates, and media coverage from around the world.

 Bottomline Technologies Sponsors “Race for a Cause”

 Part of Bottomline's long-standing commitment to the communities where the company’s employees live and work.

 PORTSMOUTH, N.H. – September 10, 2014 – Bottomline Technologies (NASDAQ: EPAY) today announced the company will be hosting a “Race for a Cause” at the company’s corporate headquarters in Portsmouth, NH on September 20th.
 The fundraising community event includes a 5K run/walk, a children’s 100 yard dash and a food drive.
 All proceeds from this year’s event will benefit End 68 Hours of Hunger.
 In addition to Bottomline, event sponsors include PC Connection, Office Depot, Coca Cola, Sitepen, Global Technical Talent, Linoma Software, Baker Newman Noyes, Supreme Pizza & Seafood, Runner’s Alley, Native Maine Produce, PromoCentric, The Works, Exeter Events & Tents, The Green Bean, Grill 28 and Santini Family Chiropractic.